Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 1. Open SDR++ and start the radio

 2. Open the Module manager and configure as follows:
-    1. Type any name you want into the left window and select `meteor_demodulator` in the right iwndow
+    1. Type any name you want into the left window and select `meteor_demodulator` in the right window
     2. Click the '+' icon
     3. Tick OQPSK in the newly added module
     4. Hit record when a satellite is in sight